Developer Guide

 - Should work on any mainstream OS as long as it has Java

-or above installed. - Should be able to hold up to 3000 student without a noticeable sluggishness in performance for typical usage.
+11or above installed. - Should be able to hold up to 3000 student without a noticeable sluggishness in performance for typical usage.

 - A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.